Gydetti/website-virtualcounsel/docs/building/general/deepdive/phase1.5-color-unity.md

   - `--primary-rgb: 37,99,235;`
   - `--secondary-rgb: 255,157,72;`

-This is handled automatically in `ThemeVariablesProvider.tsx` by converting the hex to RGB and setting both variables on `:root`.
+This is handled automatically in `app/layout.tsx` by converting the hex to RGB and setting both variables on `:root` at build/SSR time.

 ## How to Use in Tailwind & Components